OpenBB-finance/OpenBB/website/content/cli/usage/routines/introduction-to-routines.md

 1. Create a new text file with the name `routines_template.openbb` and copy and paste the routine above.

-2. Move the file inside the `routines` folder within the [OpenBBUserData](/terminal/usage/data/custom-data) folder and, optionally, adjust the name to your liking.
+2. Move the file inside the `routines` folder within the [OpenBBUserData](/data/openbbuserdata) folder and, optionally, adjust the name to your liking.

-3. Open up the OpenBB Terminal, and type `exe --file routines_template`.
+3. Open up the CLI, and type `exe --file routines_template`.
 If you changed the name of the file, then replace, `routines_template`, with that.
-As long as the file remains in the `~/OpenBBUserData/routines` folder, OpenBB Terminal's auto-completer will provide it as a choice.
+As long as the file remains in the `~/OpenBBUserData/routines` folder, the CLI's auto-completer will provide it as a choice.